 - Risk analysis and safety scoring—Leveraging data points from multiple systems, technology could analyze risk factors in a specific location (e.g., a neighborhood or home) based on crime rates, law incidents, or fire arm ownership.
 Field workers (e.g., child welfare or housing) and their supervisors would see a safety score before responding to an incident report to make better decisions about how or when to enter a home or setting to protect their personal safety.

 - Self-processing audio recordings—A voice-based system could record, summarize, and transcribe the information that’s needed for case management systems after a meeting or conversation.
 For example, who attended a family team meeting and what topics or actions were discussed?
 What deadlines were set?
 What were the goals of their safety plan?

 - Virtual administrative assistants—Technology would take care of administrative tasks, such as triggering notifications or task reminders, so the worker can focus on high-value activities.
 For example, it would automatically download case files or forms to a caseworker’s tablet before they head out for the day’s visits.

-This new year, I encourage you to think bigger: if there were no limits or restrictions, what technology could have the biggest impact on your workers, agency, and community?
+This new year, think bigger: if there were no limits or restrictions, what technology could have the biggest impact on your workers, agency, and community?